 Ur, the aurochs, is a wild bovine, a cow but not a normal cow.
 Dangerous.
 Think of the fiercest cows you know: the toro bravo they use for bull fighting, or the Jersey dairy bull which is particularly unpleasant.
 Gather them together.
 Herd them up, the dangerous cows, and look at them.
 Imagine what they could do to you if they wanted to, and they want to.
-This is nothing.
+These cows are nothing, The aurochs was worse.
 The aurochs was all their daddies.

 And wild.
 The cow is domesticated.
 The bison is not, so it makes for a better comparison to the aurochs, personality-wise.
 Take a minute and search up some video of what happens when tourists tease bison.
 Go ahead, separate window.
 Did you see that?
 Don’t mess with a bison.
 Leave it alone.
 Take no selfie.
 The bison hates you.

 The bison is a sweetheart compared to what an aurochs would do, given half the chance.
 And it would do it in a much bigger way.
 An aurochs was about six and a half feet tall at the withers, just behind the neck.
 Six and a half feet tall.
 Think of the tallest person you know.
 The neck of an aurochs rises up from the top of your friend there to a massive head, horned, attached to a body built like a tank.
 An angry tank.

 Don’t worry, they’re gone.
 Extinct from Britain long before the Rune Poem was written down.
 Not extinct in Europe when runes were first in use.
 Not extinct in northern European forests when Julius Caesar saw them up close.
 Here he is talking about them in Galic Wars (vi.28):

 In size these are somewhat smaller than elephants; in appearance, colour, and shape they are as bulls.
 Great is their strength and great their speed, and they spare neither man nor beast once sighted.